 Bible in Schools

-From 1877 compulsory primary school education was defined by the government as secular (non-religious).
+From 1877 the compulsory primary school education provided by the state was officially secular (non-religious).
 After this only the Catholic Church retained widespread involvement in education.
 Protestants recognised that secular schools could not take account of their specific denominations, but from the 1880s they became concerned about the exclusion of the Bible from education.
 In 1911 the Bible in State Schools League was reorganised to campaign for non-denominational Bible knowledge as a compulsory part of the curriculum.
 The campaign was interrupted by the First World War and never regained its momentum.

 New Zealand’s Bible in Schools programme is known as the ‘Nelson system’, because it was started in Nelson by the Scottish-born clergyman Reverend James Mackenzie in 1897.
 At that time schools were officially secular and required to teach for at least four hours a day.
 McKenzie realised that since the schools were open for five hours, one hour could legally be used for voluntary religious instruction.
 In 2006 Bible in Schools operated in about 60% of New Zealand state primary schools for half-hour sessions, with about 4,000 volunteer instructors.
 Around 5% of pupils chose not to attend the classes.
 The merits of the programme have been strongly debated in recent years.